Timothy Woods

 seafood

-Seafood is an excellent way to add diversity to your carnivore diet list.
+Seafood is an excellent way to add diversity to your carnivore diet food list.
 It is a particularly good idea before any exercise regimen, especially for weight loss.

 Yes, you'll have all the macros to keep you fueled, but it could be sitting heavy in your gut.